 BACK INJURIES – INFORMATION FOR PATIENTS THROUGHOUT THE NEWARK, NJ AREA

 The lower back, or lumbar area, is an incredible structure of interconnecting bones, joints, nerves, ligaments, and muscles that work together to provide support, strength, and flexibility.
-However, this complex structure also leaves the low back susceptible to injury and pain.
+However, this complex structure also leaves the lower back susceptible to injury and pain.

 Back pain can make everyday life difficult and unpleasant.
 Over time, back pain can even reduce your quality of life and lead to pain further up the spine.
 At Suburban Orthopaedic Medical Center, in Newark NJ, we offer a wide range of treatments that help patients manage their back pain, heal from their back injuries and improve their quality of life.
 Understanding the causes of back pain can help enable you to get the treatment you need.

 Suburban Orthopaedic Medical Center is a world class leader in the diagnosis and treatment of musculoskeletal conditions.
 We offer multi-disciplinary spine care, including non-surgical back & spine treatment and state-of-the-art back & spine surgical services.
 We’re here to help you understand your back pain and provide treatment options that will help relieve your pain.
 An information partnership between physician and patient is the foundation we build with you to achieve the best medical results.

 Causes of Back Pain